Did you just relocate to North Carolina with your company?

 If your child would like to pursue their college education in North Carolina, it can be helpful to know that North Carolina residents can benefit from the Fixed Tuition Program.
 Assuming the enrollment requirements are met, the Program affords college students attending a UNC system university the ability to complete their four/five-year program of study without experiencing any tuition increases.
 Universities participating in this program include, among others, the University of North Carolina at Chapel Hill, Appalachian State University, UNC Charlotte, and East Carolina University.

 Review Your Estate Plan

-Your investment strategy may also need some fine tuning.
+Your investment strategy may also need some fine-tuning.
 For example, if you own municipal bonds in your portfolio that are tax-exempt with respect to your prior state of residence, they may not be in North Carolina.
 One option for you to consider is potentially swapping out of them and purchasing North Carolina municipal bonds.
-While we do not advocate that taxes should drive investors’ investment strategy, an investment portfolio should be constructed with a mindfulness of tax-efficiency.
+While we do not advocate that taxes should drive investors’ investment strategy, an investment portfolio should be constructed with mindfulness of tax efficiency.

 Ask for Introductions

-If you want to do your best to blend in to your new surroundings, it is probably important to know that Charlotte refers to its downtown area as “Uptown.”
+If you want to do your best to blend into your new surroundings, it is probably important to know that Charlotte refers to its downtown area as “Uptown.”
 There are numerous online articles describing the reasons for this.
-In short, the origins of the “Uptown” name are rooted in the topography of the local area as well as a city proclamation dating back to the 1970s.
+In short, the origins of the “Uptown” name are rooted in the topography of the local area as well as a city proclamation dating back to

 The metro Charlotte area offers many family-friendly suburbs as well as neighborhoods that can appeal to a broad range of interests and lifestyles.